-Yes, the world wouldn’t have ended if I had been left holding on to some Loyalty Points that have zero value to me but as someone who is pretty passionate about making the most of the miles and points world, the knowledge that my own laziness and stupidity had cost me $400 or, worse yet, 50,000 miles, would have annoyed me for quite some time.
-That was a close call 😁.
+Yes, the world wouldn’t have ended if I had been left holding on to some Loyalty Points that have zero value to me, but as someone who is pretty passionate about making the most of the miles and points world, the knowledge that my own laziness and stupidity had cost me $400 or, worse yet, 50,000 miles, would have annoyed me for quite some time.
+It was a close call 😁.

 Only elites had the option to convert the upgrades to anything other than LP.
 And even then, only if they asked.
 It wasn’t advertised.

 Edited to reflect this, thanks.

 I’m no longer an AA Elite.
 I had 35 PAID upgrades in my account and 50 “free” upgrades.
 (They were impossible to use) I have my OneWorld status through another airline so I’m not missing by bypassing AA status. loyalty Points are useless.

 I wrote to AA and asked for this deal .
 They told me to pound sand.
 I wrote again and they told me to pound sand again.
 I pulled some old purchase transactions and they show up with a ticket number.
 I filed a DOT complaint and said these were , in effect, cancelled tickets that were subject to DOT rules regarding cancelled tickets. (i.e refunds required)